Sanjay-Hacking/Sanjay-Hacking/README.md

 - 👨🏽‍🎓 First bash script:
 - [sysinfo.sh](https://github.com/Sanjay-Hacking/Sanjay-Hacking/blob/main/scripts/sysinfo.sh) – A basic script showing system info like user, uptime, memory, and disk usage

+## 🏁 Milestone Unlocked: TryHackMe Pre-Security Path Complete!

+I’ve officially completed the entire **TryHackMe Pre-Security Learning Path**, a guided journey through the core concepts every cybersecurity learner should master.

+🧩 Topics Covered:
+- Networking basics, DNS, HTTP, and packets & frames
+- OSI model and how the web works
+- Linux fundamentals (Parts 1–3) with command-line hands-on practice
+- Windows fundamentals (Parts 1–3)
+- Bash scripting & file permissions

+🧠 This experience has helped me:
+- Build confidence with Linux and terminal-based workflows
+- Understand network traffic, protocols, and how systems communicate
+- Prepare for more advanced hands-on rooms and real-world scenarios

+📍 What’s Next: Starting **THM Junior Penetration Tester** path + continuing my 16-week roadmap with GitHub projects, Anki flashcards, and scripting labs.

   I’m learning out loud, and this space will grow with me — from theory to tools to real-world experience.

 *Thanks for stopping by.
 I'm documenting my journey from beginner to Cyber Security pro - let’s connect and learn together!*